tekknolagi/tekknolagi.github.com/_posts/2025-02-03-scrapscript-ir.md

 Right now we conservatively use handles for *every intermediate object*.
 However, using a liveness analysis, we can determine which objects don't live across allocations and therefore don't need to be stored in handles.
 Neat!
+We can also use some additional type/range information to track which IR nodes correspond to small integers, small strings, etc and aren't heap allocated at all.
+These objects do not ever need handles.

 There are other similarly interesting abstract interpretation based analyses we could do to generate better code.[^theorem-finding]